-With 68 teams from across the country playing the single-elimination tournament, there's something for everyone to watch and, indeed, it seems like everyone did watch last year.
-The 2015 tournament had the highest ratings in more than two decades, with an average viewership of 11.3 million people.
-And an estimated 60 million Americans fill out a bracket with their predictions on which teams will reign supreme throughout the tournament, giving them even more incentive to tune in.
+With 68 teams from across the country playing the single-elimination tournament, there's a reason for just about everyone to watch.
+In fact, last year CBS/Turner reported its best performance for the men's Sweet 16 in 28 years, with an average of 12.9 million viewers and nearly 17 million viewed the 2021 championship game.
+Every year, approximately 40 million Americans fill out a bracket with their predictions on which teams will reign supreme throughout the tournament, giving them even more incentive to tune in.

 A number of games are played during normal work hours, and millions of employees participate in some sort of office pool—either officially sanctioned by the employer or off the books.
 So, it’s no surprise March Madness inevitably seeps into the workplace.
 And while not everyone will be streaming their favorite team's game during the workday, most will periodically check scores online or talk over the previous day's game highlights with their coworkers.

 If you're an employer, you may be concerned about employees spending time away from work—watching or talking about the games.
 Bonnie Scherry, G&A Partners' director of Corporate HR, offers up a different perspective—one that encourages employers to embrace March Madness as an employee engagement tool.

 “Throughout March Madness, employers have a chance to engage with employees in a fun way,” Scherry says.
 “And with so many companies shifting to remote and hybrid workplaces due to the pandemic, it provides managers with the ability to connect with their employees in a way that can have lasting benefits well beyond the championship game.
 For example, you may find out more about an employee’s ties to a specific geographic region, or who their favorite team is and why.
 It sparks conversation and camaraderie and can even provide an opportunity to discuss the importance of teamwork and working together toward a common goal.”